 Don’t Miss Downtown

 A Music City Welcome will give tour operators the opportunity to get their guests started on a high note in downtown Nashville.
 Groups will be greeted at the Visitor Information Center (VIC) by a knowledgeable CVC staffer who can provide groups with valuable information and ideas on how to spend their time downtown.
-A Music City Welcome includes a personal greeting, discount in Visitor Center, access to attraction discounts, brochures, maps and special event information, photo opportunity, souvenirs, restrooms and free wi-fi access.
-For reservations on this complimentary service, please call 800-657-6910 or email email@example.com.
+A Music City Welcome includes a personal greeting, discount in Visitor Center, access to attraction discounts, brochures, maps, and special event information, photo opportunity, souvenirs, restrooms, and free wi-fi access.
+For reservations for this complimentary service, please call 800-657-6910 or email email@example.com.

-Music City Walk of Fame honors the men and women who write, perform, promote and produce the Nashville sound around the world.
-Located along the Music Mile, which connects downtown to Music Row, this ever-expanding attraction welcomes new inductees in a live presentation, representing every musical genre, twice a year at ceremonies held in April and during Country Music Association Awards Week in November.
+Music City Walk of Fame honors the men and women who write, perform, promote, and produce the Nashville sound around the world.
+Located along the Music Mile, which connects downtown to Music Row, this ever-expanding attraction welcomes new inductees in a live presentation, representing every musical genre, at special induction ceremonies.
 Recent inductees include Steve Winwood and Peter Frampton. visitmusiccity.com/walkoffame

-Nashville is home to the NFL’s Tennessee Titans and NHL’s Nashville Predators and AAA Baseball team, Nashville Sounds!
+Nashville is home to the NFL’s Tennessee Titans, NHL’s Nashville Predators and AAA Baseball’s Nashville Sounds!
 Bridgestone Arena (home of the Nashville Predators) tours are conducted by the Tennessee Sports Hall of Fame. tshf.net